 - In the morning with a cup of coffee.

 - In the early evening, warm from the oven, slathered with butter, with a glass of wine or beer.

 - In a bread basket over dinner.
 Add some Instant Pot No Knead Dinner Rolls and Easy Popovers and your guests will be in carb-heaven.

 - Add a few slices of this Cheddar Soda Bread to a cheese platter.

 Cheddar Soda Bread

-- Add shredded cheese and mix.
+- Add the shredded cheese and mix.

-- Place the dough into the form.
+- Place the dough into the prepared pan and spread evenly.

 - You can chill the dough for a few hours or you can bake right away.
 Let it come to room temperature if chilled.

-- Let it cool for 10-15 min.
+- Let it cool for 10-15 min and enjoy.